-Develop or join a community impact project before the 5^{th} semester based on the introductory events during the 4^{th} semester by using the database of projects, communicating with fellow students and faculty, and finding potential companies, organizations, or communities to target.
+4th semester by using the database of projects, communicating with fellow students and far potential companies, organizations, or communities to target.

 CIPs are self-organized, major-related, and problem-centered applications of students' acquired knowledge and skills.
 These activities will ideally be connected to their majors so that they will challenge the students' sense of practical relevance and social responsibility within the field of their studies.
 Projects will tackle real issues in their direct and/or broader social environment.
 These projects ideally connect the campus community to other communities, companies, or organizations in a mutually beneficial way.